jonpalmisc/ibis/README.md

 for a wide range of iBoot family binaries.
 Other public projects often map the entire binary as a big RWX blob, which negatively affects disassembler analysis.

+> [!WARNING]
+> Ibis should be treated as pre-release software.
+It has been tested against a
+> wide array of binaries, but may have subtle errors.
+Please file an issue if
+> you spot something wrong!

 ## Installing

 The Ibis plugins for Binary Ninja and IDA Pro are included in this repo and can